michaeljamesrojas/PipTimerSessionWithGoogleCalendar/README.md

 2. Authentication fails:

    - Check if your origins are properly configured in Google Cloud Console
-   - Verify your API key and Client ID in `.env`
+   - Verify your GitHub Secrets are set correctly
-   - Make sure you're running the app through a web server (not opening the file directly)
+   - Make sure you're accessing the site through the correct domain

 3. Black screen in PiP window: